 Citizen Service Number (BSN) and DigiD

-The citizen service number (BSN) is a unique personal number assigned to everyone registered in the Persons Database (Basisregistratie Personen, BRP).
+The citizen service number (BSN) is a unique personal number assigned to everyone registered in the Personal Records Database (Basisregistratie Personen, BRP).
 This registration is managed by the municipality where you take up residence and must occur within 5 days of arriving in the Netherlands.
 This database consists of:

 Your BSN is tied to an online identification system: your DigiD.
 It consists of a name and password.
-You can apply for a DigiD only if you have a BSN.Your DigiD is a highly secure and safe means of identifying yourself to numerous organisations, and accessing hundreds of Dutch government and even some non-government websites.
-For instance, you use your DigiD to get an excerpt from the BRP or to apply for reimbursement of health care costs from your medical insurance company.
+You can apply for a DigiD only if you have a BSN.Your DigiD is a highly secure and safe means of identifying yourself to numerous organisations.
+It gives you access to hundreds of Dutch government and non-government websites.
+For instance, you use your DigiD to get an excerpt from the BRP, or to apply for reimbursement of health care costs from your medical insurance company.
 Visit the DigiD website to apply for a DigiD or for more information.

 Professional recognition in the Netherlands

 Check with a relevant competent authority in the Netherlands whether your credentials are valid in the country where you want to practise your profession, whether you are planning to practise your profession:

 - in the Netherlands, using credentials you received outside the Netherlands; or

 - abroad, using Dutch credentials.

 The Nuffic website provides more relevant information.

 If you want to enter the Dutch labour market using foreign credentials, you or your future employer may want to apply for credential evaluation using the Dutch international credential evaluation system (IDW).
 IDW compares your foreign diplomas or certificates with the equivalent Dutch diplomas or certificates.
 If the credentials are comparable, that means the level of your training is comparable to that of a Dutch professional.